Bail Bond Coverage

 A period of time after the premium payment date during which a payment can still be made so that the insurance policy can continue without interruption.

-A notification from the insured party to the insurer, requesting financial coverage or other forms of compensation, i.e. repair, for any loss or damage that may be covered by the insurance policy.
+A notification from the claimant to the insurer, requesting financial coverage or other forms of compensation, i.e. repair, for any loss or damage that may be covered by the terms of the insurance policy.

 Insured